cburki/docker-sshd/README.md

 WARNING
 -------

 The base image has been changed from debian:jessie to ubuntu:latest.
 I have made this changes due to the old packages version in the debian jessie.
 If you still want to use the debian one, use the tag *debian-latest* or *debian-1.2.1*.

 Summary
 -------

 SSH server image with emacs editor.
-This image allow to download/upload files from/to volumes of a data volume containers.
+This image allow to download/upload files from/to volumes of a data containers.
 It allow to browse the mounted volumes and edit the files inside theses volumes.

 Build the image